 3) Automation is a Vital Factor

 Automating routine security tasks will reduce risks.
-With the scope for human error reduced, the organization can enjoy optimal security.
+By reducing the scope for human error, the organization can enjoy optimal security.
 The automation, stipulated by the governing policy, will run checks to ensure the software is used and deployed according to the organization’s compliance policy.
 In short, automation features will be the governing policy watchdog.

 4) Track the Compliance

-Having a policy and not practicing is as good as not having it in the first place.
-An audit would be wise as it lowers the potentiality of definitive risks.
-The audit should cover both your organization’s users and external users such as consultants.
+Having a policy and not practicing it is as good as not having it in the first place.
+An audit would be wise, as it lowers the potential for definitive risks.
+The audit should cover both your organization’s users and external users, such as consultants.
 The governance policy should also define when and how an audit should be implemented.

 5) Chalk Out Data Storage Policy